sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kernel-core</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The Linux kernel
+Short desc    : The Linux kernel
 URL          : https://www.kernel.org/
-Лицензия     : GPLv2 and Redistributable, no modification permitted
+License      : GPLv2 and Redistributable, no modification permitted
-Описание     : The kernel package contains the Linux kernel (vmlinuz), the core of any
+Descript     : The kernel package contains the Linux kernel (vmlinuz), the core of any
              : Linux operating system.
 The kernel handles the basic functions
              : of the operating system: memory allocation, process allocation, device
              : input and output, etc.